Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 WHERE table_name IN ('dates', 'funding', 'industries', 'companies') ORDER BY table_name, ordinal_position;
 ```
-Before diving deeper into analysis, it’s important to understand the exact structure and data types of the tables.
-Using the information_schema.columns query, we confirmed the column names, data types, and table structures.
-This query lists all columns and their data types for the four main tables.
-Knowing the data types is critical — for example, confirming that valuation is numeric allows us to calculate averages and convert to billions without errors.
-Checking the date_joined column type ensures we can extract the year correctly for time-based analysis.
+Using the `information_schema.columns` query, we confirmed the column names, data types, and table structures.
+This query lists all columns and their data types for the four main tables. **Knowing the data types is critical** — for example, confirming that valuation is numeric allows us to calculate averages and convert to billions without errors.
+Checking the `date_joined` column type ensures we can extract the year correctly for time-based analysis.
 Additionally, seeing all columns in one place helps us decide which columns to include in joins, CTEs, and aggregations, streamlining the workflow and ensuring that every query aligns with the table structure.
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/26801d77-05e5-4b7a-88be-aad0d196f320" />

 ### 3. Identifying Top-Performing Industries (CTE1)